 Prepare all ingredients according to instructions; dice the onion, carrot and celery.
 Mince the garlic.
 Drain and rinse the chickpeas, and zest and juice the lemons.

 Cook garlic, rosemary and lemon zest - add the minced garlic, rosemary and lemon zest.
-Cook, stirring, for 30 seconds or until fragrant.
+Cook, stirring for 30 seconds or until fragrant.

 Add chickpeas and water/stock - add the chickpeas and water.
 Increase heat to high and bring to the boil.
 Reduce heat to a simmer and cook, covered for 10 minutes.
 Remove from heat.